Wedding of Prince Albert Edward and Princess Alexandra: Wedding

-Wedding dress
+Wedding Gown

-The wedding dress of Princess Alexandra of Denmark was made by London dressmaker Mrs James of Belgravia, and was the first British royal wedding dress to be photographed while being worn.
+Princess Alexandra's dress was made of white silk, tulle, and lace with garlands of orange blossoms and myrtle.
+It had a 21 foot train and was the first British royal wedding gown photographed while being worn.

 Guests

 Groom's family

 London Bridge on the Night of the Marriage of the Prince and Princess of Wales by William Holman Hunt, 1864.
 Hunt depicted the popular celebrations on London Bridge.